virajsazzala/virajsazzala.github.io/content/endless-perspectives.md

 tags = ["philosophy", "non-tech"]
 +++

 In a world teeming with billions, the notion that each person sees just one version of you doesn’t quite fit, does it?
-Think about your day: encounters with countless individuals, from the bus driver who drives you to the friends you cherish, each painting a different picture of who they believe you are.
+Think about your day: encounters with countless individuals, from the bus driver, to the friends you cherish, each painting a different picture of who they believe you are.
 It’s as if everyone carries their own unique pair of glasses, shaping their distinct viewpoint of you.

 <!-- more -->